 Destiny and Religion

-What or who controls Destiny?
+Who controls our destinies?
 In the ever dynamic religious world, the answer to that question routinely fluctuates between designed by God—manipulated by man and orchestrated in entirety by God.

 Regardless, however, unlike the growing populations of atheists and deists, the religious community accepts unilaterally that there is an unwavering force of divine providence.